Coal combustion products: Human health impacts

 The National Academy of Sciences noted in 2007 that "the presence of high contaminant levels in many CCR (coal combustion residue) leachates may create human health and ecological concerns".

 Lead (Pb)

-Lead is a hazardous heavy metal found in CFA which is highly mobile in the environment.
+Lead is a hazardous heavy metal found in fly ash, which is highly mobile in the environment.
 If released from a CCP, it can contaminate water systems and soils, harming marine life and reducing biodiversity.
 Lead exposure in living organisms can damage blood circulation, the central nervous system, kidneys, and the heart.
 Even at low exposure levels, Pb exposure can inhibit heme synthesis, thereby impacting neurological function.
 Exposure to Pb is particularly dangerous for children.

 Mercury (Hg)

 Mercury is also a potential constituent of CCPs.
 It is released during the coal combustion process as elemental Hg, particle bound Hg, or oxidized Hg^{2+}.
 Elemental Hg is highly reactive.
 If released into a water system, elemental Hg from CCPs can react with bacteria and be converted to methy mercury (MeHg).
 MeHg moves through the food chain and can bioaccumulate in mammals.
 This is harmful because Hg is a neurotoxin.
 MeHg exposure is particularly of concern during pregnancy.